This is the multi-page printable view of this section. Click here to print.

 As a Stroom administrator you may not want the values used in the Data Receipt Rule expression terms to be visible when they are fetched by a remote Stroom Proxy (that may be maintained by another team).
 It is therefore possible to obfuscate the values used for the expression terms for certain configured fields.
 The fields that are obfuscated are controlled by the property stroom.receiptPolicy.obfuscatedFields.

 For example, in the default configuration, Feed is an obfuscated field.
 Thus a term like Feed != FEED_XYZ would have its value obfuscated when fetched by Stroom Proxy.
-Stroom Proxy is able to similarly obfuscated meta data values for obfuscated fields in the same way to allow it to test the rule expression.
+Stroom Proxy is able to similarly obfuscate meta data values for obfuscated fields in the same way to allow it to test the rule expression.

 This prevents the Stroom Proxy administrator from being able to see the values used in the rules as they are not in plain text.
 Each value is salted with its own unique salt then hashed.
 The hash algorithm can be configured using stroom.receiptPolicy.obfuscationHashAlgorithm.

-3 - Data Feed Keys
+3 - Feed Name Generation

 receive: